Our overall experience at Boroondara is fractured

 As part of my government tenure one of my remits was to establish a set of guidelines to help sustain a decent cadence for delivery.
 I was to provide a strategy to effectively manage the experience and the user interfaces.
 Being able to prototype faster meant we could validate and release more frequently.

 Some Key Considerations

-It was apparent that the organisation could benefit greatly from having a set style guidelines, familiar UI patterns and a reusable component library in place but I wanted to validate if there was real value in it.
+After collating exisiting research and conducting a UI audit, it was clear that the organisation could benefit greatly from having a set style guidelines.
+Before jumping in head-first I wanted to validate if there was real value in it.
 This is what I discovered:

 - There was no current design system but a plan to create one.